runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 ![HasErrors2](images/haserrors-handling2.png)

-The last property is `HasErrors`.
+Last property is `HasErrors`.
 It is a just bool property.

 ```cs
 public class ViewModel